 Lactation Breakfast Recipes

-All of these ideas will help you start you day with more energy and are fairly easy to make.
+All of these breakfast ideas for breastfeeding will help you start you day with more energy and are fairly easy to make.

 1 – Dark Chocolate Quinoa Breakfast Bowl from the Minimalist Baker – quinoa is an amazing superfood and can help you make more breast milk.
 This indulgent breakfast bowl is loaded with good for you ingredients including coconut milk, dark chocolate, berries and hemp and chia seeds.
 This is a delicious and power packed way to start your morning for more energy throughout the day.

-4 – Loaded Breakfast Sweet Potatoes from Food with Feeling – did you know that sweet potatoes are another great food for boosting lactation?
+5 – Loaded Sweet Potato Breakfast Bowl from Birth Eat Love – did you know that sweet potatoes are another great food for boosting lactation?
 This recipe for loaded sweet potatoes is an easy vegan and gluten free breakfast.
 Bake a bunch of sweet potatoes for dinner and make extras to heat quickly in the morning.
 You can play around with the toppings to make it more fun.

 Lactation Friendly Lunch Ideas